 Have you tried meditation, yoga, Tai Chi, or other ways of releasing energy or protecting yourself from outside influences and ended up feeling like a failure because they helped only minimally?
-Have you given up on things you’d like to do because it’s simply too hard to be around too many people or in places with a lot of stimuli?
+Have you given up on things you’d like to do because it’s simply too hard to be around too many people or in places with many stimuli?
 Has your world/life been shrinking because you cannot cope?

 There is nothing wrong with you.
 You’re a highly Sensitive Person (HSP)

 Chances are pretty good that you are one of the 15-20% of people around today who are highly sensitive.